 Music wise the game also boasts a unique and eclectic soundtrack.
 The visuals are highly effective at expressing their intending meanings.
 The writing alternates between heartrending and hilarious (and even manages to do both simultaneously at some points).
 You should also get about maybe fifteen hours worth of content from this, likely add a few more to that if you count the DLC episode LISA: The Joyful.
 To quickly touch on The Joyful, it is a solid experience but shouldn’t be treated as a stand alone game.
 I don’t want to go any further into it since it involves spoilers.

-In the end, there were some aspects of LISA: The Painful that I’m not entirely certain on.
+In the end there were some aspects of LISA: The Painful that I’m not entirely certain on.
 My main criticism in regards to LISA is that it sometimes tries TOO hard to make the game feel “real” and makes the game less fun as a result.
 There is still more than enough in terms of gameplay mechanics that you can have fun playing it.
 On top of this, the story is amazing if kind of hard to watch at points and you should not make the mistake of dismissing this game because of the shaky direction of the gameplay.
-I initially did not like this game but It did grow to be one of my favorites the more I played it, and by the time I finished it there was.
+I initially did not like this game but It did grow to be one of my favorites the more I played it.

 Games like LISA may not be perfect, but neither are games like Earthbound or Undertale.
 I have chosen to eschew review scores on this blog for precisely the reason that the complete absence of flaws does not inherently make a superior game.
 What matters in the end is the ability to create a lasting experience that will stick with the player for a long time, and LISA is a game that is unlikely to be forgotten by those who give it a chance.
 LISA may be a painful RPG, but holy Hell it hurts so good!